kube-academy/katacoda-scenarios/kubectl-advance/step7.md

 Type `exit` to exit the shell.

-Let's copy from the test container to the master server's /tmp directory:
+Now, let's copy the welcome.txt file from the test container to the master server's /tmp directory:

 `kubectl cp test:/tmp/welcome.txt  /tmp`{{execute}}